Nanibaa' Garrison: Education

-Garrison earned her Ph.D. in the Department of Genetics at Stanford University, which was supported by a National Institutes of Health F31 fellowship.
-There, she studied the genetic architecture of human pigmentary variation, and afterward, she completed a postdoctoral fellowship at the University’s biomedical ethics department.
+Garrison earned her Ph.D. in the department of genetics at Stanford University, which was supported by a National Institutes of Health F31 fellowship.
+There, she studied the genetic architecture of human pigmentary variation, and afterward, she completed a postdoctoral fellowship at the university's biomedical ethics department.
 There, supported by her NIH F32 fellowship, she investigated the impact of the ASU Board of Regents v.
 Havasupai Tribe lawsuit on genetics research and Institutional Review Boards (IRBs).
 Notably, Garrison conducted interviews of IRB chairs and human genetics researchers with regard to the Havasupai lawsuit, and published recommendations for the structuring and regulation of future genetics research studies with Indigenous populations.

 Research and career

 Research

-In 2015, Garrison joined the Division of Bioethics in the Department of Pediatrics at the University of Washington School of Medicine.
-In 2016, she received a 5-year National Institutes of Health K01 career development award, 'Genomics and Native Communities: Perspectives, Ethics, and Engagement' to explore perspectives of tribal leaders, physicians, scientists, and policy makers with respect to genetic research with Indigenous communities.
+She is a faculty member for the UCLA genetic counseling master's program, having formerly been an assistant professor at Vanderbilt University and the Seattle Children's Research Institute, affiliated with the University of Washington School of Medicine.
+Garrison joined the Division of Bioethics in the Department of Pediatrics at the University of Washington School of Medicine in 2015.
+The following year, she was awarded a 5-year National Institutes of Health K01 career development grant.
+Her project, 'Genomics and Native Communities: Perspectives, Ethics, and Engagement', aims to investigate the viewpoints of tribal leaders, physicians, scientists, and policymakers on genetic research involving Indigenous communities.

 In 2019, Garrison received a grant to collaborate with pharmaceutics researcher Katrina Claw to conduct a survey of Navajo leaders, educators, and community members about their concerns regarding genetics research in tribal communities.
 She has also played a role in the negotiations between the Navajo Nation and the NIH that have resulted in a data-sharing agreement.
 This agreement will allow researchers to access health information of consenting Navajo participants; however, this does not permit access to genetic data or biological samples, which has been banned since 2002.

 Public engagement and outreach

 Garrison co-facilitates the Summer Internship for Indigenous Peoples (SING), which consists of an international set of workshops that focus on facilitating discussions on Indigenous people's cultural values and building capacity to increase the number of Indigenous peoples in science research, leadership and teaching careers.
-Garrison serves as a Member on the Advisory Council of the United States Indigenous Data Sovereignty Network.
+Garrison has served as a Member on the Advisory Council of the United States Indigenous Data Sovereignty Network.